moveit/moveit.ros.org/documentation/contributing/pullrequests/index.markdown

 All feedback on existing pull-requests is welcome and appreciated.
 If you are familiar with the code someone requests to change, please step up and review their requests.
 The maintainer's time is often quite limited.
 This usually boils down to answering the following questions and provide feedback in the request:

  - Does the patch do what the author claims it does?
- - Is it general enough to work with everyones use-case and not only the requestor's setup?
+ - Is it general enough to work with everyone's use-case and not only the requestor's setup?
  - Does it address all edge-cases you are aware of?
  - If a new interface is introduced: Is this interface general enough for likely future modifications?
 Otherwise we might have to break API later on if we wish to add more useful features to the same module.
  - If the request targets a stable release: Is the change [ABI compatible](https://en.wikipedia.org/wiki/Application_binary_interface) or is there a good reason (e.g. safety) to break it?